open-traits-network/open-traits-network.github.io/.github/ISSUE_TEMPLATE/register-member.md

 assignees: "opentraits/editors"
 ---

 Please update the template below and click "Submit" to let us know you'd like to become a member of the Open Trait Network.
-Please allow for some time to review your request.
+Please allow for some time for @open-trait-network/editors to review your request.

 ```
 ---